AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Description

 The file server implementation must ensure that if a user attempts to contact some server, s, then they actually connect to s and not some other server.
 If there is no way to check that the file server you want to connect to is actually that server, then a malicious agent could try to pretend to be the server that you want to connect to.
-If a malicious file server is able to pretend to be a differet file server it can recieve the intended files from the user and glean information from it.
+If a malicious file server is able to pretend to be a different file server it can receive the intended files from the user and glean information from it.
 The malicious server could also provide files on a download that could harm or be used to infiltrate the user's system.
-The following is an examble of how a malicious user M could exploit a system without a protection for this threat.
+The following is an example of how a malicious user M could exploit a system without a protection for this threat.

 * **B** -> **A**  **S** ``<connects to file server requests file, A intercepts>``
 * **A** -> **B** ``<provides fraudulent files>``